ProphetLamb/poe-high-spammer/README.md

 ## Legality

+PoE restricts the allowed usage of tools in conjunction with the game heavily.
+The rules a tool need to fulfill to be 'ethical' and not outright ban-able are defined in the [terms of use](https://www.pathofexile.com/legal/terms-of-use-and-privacy-policy) and [3rd party policy](https://www.pathofexile.com/developer/docs#policy).
+To the best of my knowledge and research, these are the only two documents defining the restrictions placed upon tools.

+In the following sections the conformity to the each document respectively is explored.

 ### Terms of Use

 In the following the software PoE High Spammer is referred to as 'macro', and 'spammer'.